Healing from a Narcissistic Mother

 - Learn everything you can about narcissism.
 As you continue reading it becomes clearer that it was not your fault.
 You also learn to recognize the common manipulation tactics.
 This helps you be able to understand and put a name on what happened, as well as making them less effective on you in the future.

 - Begin setting healthy boundaries.
 It is a process, not an event but contemplate and implement healthy boundaries.
+Boundary work needs to be done even if you decide to go no contact with your mother, as they are important in every relationship.
 It is a process that gets easier as you practice.
 There is something about putting goals in writing that adds focus and energy.
-Put your new healthy boundaries in writing, ponder them knowing you have decided what is best.
+Put your first few new healthy boundaries in writing, ponder them knowing you have decided what is best.
 Then, when you have a weak or challenging moment, you can look at your paper and tell yourself you thought this out.
 This process seems to help when you are trying to change.
 That does not mean you can never change your boundaries or goals or that establishing healthier boundaries is going to happen overnight, but it will be helpful in the beginning.
 Once the boundaries are better established then it will be easier to see where you can become more flexible.
 Look at it like trying to learn to ride a bike.
 When you fall, get back up and try again.
 Boundaries are important in all relationships, so it is well worth the effort to learn and set healthy boundaries.
 If someone, anyone, does not respect your boundaries that should send up a red flag of caution to you about that person or relationship.
 Dr. Henry Cloud's book on boundaries is excellent, as well as widely recommended by therapists.

 - Find some support.
 You may have been trained by the narcissist to suffer in silence, but begin learning to reach out.
 Just take baby steps at first.
 This can be difficult, especially since many adult children of narcissistic personality disordered parents learn to distrust and always be on guard.
 Begin slowly if you need to so you do not overwhelm yourself.
 Trust is to be earned, not granted.
 Slowly build trust in relationships, instead of jumping in with both feet.
-Whether it is a therapist specializing in narcissistic personality disorder or a Facebook group of daughters of narcissistic mothers or both, reach out for support.
+Whether with a therapist or online group or both, find validation.
+If you join an online group or forum, check the reviews first.

 - Take your focus off trying to change the narcissist and put it on your recovery.
 You can not change the narcissist, but you can waste years of your life suffering unnecessary pain hoping and trying.
 Your focus now is healing and taking care of yourself.
 You have been through a lifetime of abuse and neglect, but you survived.
 You have what it takes to heal.
 If it helps at first, try doing for yourself what you would do for a good friend in the same situation.
 Pretty soon it will begin to feel more natural until you have developed a new habit of taking better care of yourself.